Songs for America

 Starting: 6:00 PM

-Songs for America takes place Tuesday, April 28 at Books & Books in Coral Gables, hosted by Miami-Dade County Poetry Ambassador Nicole Tallman.
-The program features a lineup of poets whose work spans themes of cultural identity, memory, community and contemporary life.
+Songs for America takes place Tuesday, April 28 at Books & Books in Coral Gables, presented by Miami-Dade County Poetry Ambassador Nicole Tallman as part of National Poetry Month.
+The program commemorates the 250th anniversary of America’s founding through a curated blend of readings and musical elements.